Guided Island Hopping

 The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors

-This holiday starts at Portree on the island of Skye.
-There are few options using public transport:
+This holiday starts at Sligachan on the Isle of Skye.
+There are several options using public transport.
+Starting points are Inverness or Glasgow, both of which can be reached by air or by train.

 By air from Barra: